calebsv19/cosm-soniCs/assets/audio/README.md

 ## Files
 - `sample-9s.wav`: Short stereo snippet for rapid playback tests.
 - `sample-12s.wav`: Longer clip used to debug scrolling and grid snapping on the timeline.
-- `test.wav`: Default clip loaded when shortcut `L` has no library selection.
+- `test.wav`: Default clip loaded when the library selection is empty.